 - Are There Age Requirements for Youthful Passengers on Motorcycles?

-While California doesn’t have a minimum age to ride as a motorcycle passenger, it does have height guidelines for children to ride on the back of motorcycles.
+While California doesn’t have a minimum age to ride as a motorcycle passenger, it does have height guidelines for children riding on motorcycles.
 Interestingly, the California legislature has decided to use the same height guideline as that governing security restraining devices in enclosed motorcars.

-- A child must be four feet, eight inches tall to ride on the back of a motorcycle.
-But let's say the child has short legs, or it's a tall bike.
-And what happens if the kid can't reach the footpegs, or rest their feet comfortably?
+- A child must be four feet eight inches tall to ride on the back of a motorcycle.
+But let’s say the child has short legs or it’s a tall bike.
+And what happens if the kid can’t reach the footpegs or rest their feet comfortably?
 So, in that case, the LAPD or CHP will likely cite the rider and force the passenger off the bike.
-In some cases, law enforcement may involve Child Protective Services, or arrest the operator for child endangerment.
+In some cases, law enforcement may involve Child Protective Services or arrest the operator for child endangerment.
 So this is no joke.
-Get a safe bike for short riders, or modify the bike to suit otherwise unlawful passengers, or ride solo.
+Get a safe bike for short riders, modify the bike to suit otherwise unlawful passengers, or ride solo.

 Only experienced riders should carry passengers or large loads.
 The extra weight changes the way the motorcycle handles, balances, speeds up and slows down.
 Before taking a passenger or a heavy load on the street, practice away from traffic.
 (Source DMV).

 Imagine driving with a child on the back of your bike while navigating a hairy intersection of the city at rush hour.
-Don't do it!
+Could you not do it?
 After the ambulance comes, assuming the child makes it.
 You are the one bereaving and kicking yourself.

 Breakdown of Child Passenger Rules for Riders to Follow:

 - Install a seat big enough for the passenger and the rider without crowding.
 Also, the rider should not have to sit more forward than when solo riding.